Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by diesel engines and utilizing the 5-door wagon body style within the same 'Luxury car' segment, the only major difference here really is their wheel drive configuration (front for the Rover and rear in the case of the BMW).
 Both the engines are BMW-engineered .
 The first one has a 4-cylinder, 16-valves 131hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 163hp one.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Rover as a brand displays somewhat better results, when all the models are taken into account.
 That's the official data, while our visitors describe reliability of Rover with an average rating of 4.5, and models under the BMW badge with 4.2 out of 5.
-Independent research findings rank 75 as average reliability-wise, and 5 Series is more or less at the same level.That apart, owners of different cars powered by the same engine as the British car rank it on average as 3.9, while the one under the competitor's bonnet gets 4.2 out of 5.
+Independent research findings rank 75 as average reliability-wise, and 5 Series is more or less at the same level.Above it all, drivers of cars with the same engine as the British car rank it on average as 3.9, while the one under the competitor's bonnet gets 4.2 out of 5.

 Performance & Fuel economyBMW is undoubtly more agile, reaching 100km/h in 2.4 seconds less than its competitor.
 In addition to that it accelerates all the way to 218 kilometers per hour, 33km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6 liters of fuel per 100 kilometers (47 mpg), in combined cycle.